 CalMHSA contracted with Kings View Behavioral Health to operate the Central Valley Suicide Prevention Hotline with specialized support and outreach provided to the seven contributing counties of Fresno, Kings, Madera, Mariposa, Merced, Stanislaus and Tulare.

 CalMHSA has also contracted with Suicide Prevention of Yolo County to operate the Northern Valley Suicide Prevention Hotline, supporting the counties of Butte, El Dorado, Humboldt, Nevada, Shasta, Solano, Sutter, Yolo, and Yuba.

 Assembly Bill 1299 established a presumptive transfer process of specialty mental health services for children, youth, and non-minor dependents currently in foster care.
 Presumptive transfer is intended to provide timely mental health services for children and youth in foster care who are placed outside their counties of original jurisdiction.

 CalMHSA, in accordance with both the Department of Health Care Services (DHCS) and Department of Social Services (CDSS), currently administers this program and oversees the inter-county transfer of health information and payments through its secure Member Portal.
 This process has been designed to adhere with HIPAA and WIC Section 14717.1(b)(2)(F) regulations.

 County Community Engagement Mini-Grant Programs (Ongoing)

-CalMHSA has coordinated with several counties to offer funding to local organizations through which to perform community engagement activities that help raise awareness and offer services relating to mental health and wellness.
+CalMHSA has coordinated with several counties to offer funding to local organizations and individuals, through which to perform community engagement activities that help raise awareness and offer services relating to mental health and wellness.
 Funding opportunities are timed to coincide with Mental Health Matters Month in May, Suicide Prevention Month in September, and Mental Health Awareness Week in October.